Miners Clinic of Colorado

 You will receive a letter explaining the results of your tests.

-If you have any abnormal results, one of the Miners Clinic of Colorado case managers will contact you to assist you in arranging further medical evaluation and treatment with your primary care physician, a local healthcare provider or at National Jewish Health.
+If you have any abnormal results, one of the Miners Clinic case managers will contact you to assist you in arranging further medical evaluation and treatment with your primary care physician, a local healthcare provider or at National Jewish Health.
 If you do not have a primary care physician, you can schedule an appointment in our Occupational Lung Disease Clinic by calling 1.877.225.5654.

 Our full diagnostic services include: